fair-ease/book-terriamap-challenge/book/01-narrative-content/03_01S_thredds.md

 This will appear in the Terriamap “Data Catalogue” as a single entry

 <img src="content/image7.png" style="width:4.59302in;height:3.5914in"
-alt="A screenshot of a computer AI-generated content may be incorrect." />
+alt="TerriaMap Data Catalogue Enrty " />

-After adding the Aggregate dataset to the map, the time series selection is available in the Terriamap interface
+After adding the Aggregate dataset to the map, the time series selection is available in the Terriamap interface.

 <img src="content/image8.png" style="width:6.24722in;height:4.54651in"
-alt="A screenshot of aggregated dataset in thredds" />
+alt="A screenshot of time aggregated dataset visualised in TerriaMap" />